ethan-a-perry/Sudoku/README.md

 Lastly, rather than deploying the app as a standalone app, it is published and embedded into my Astro-based personal website, which manages global layout and styling and offers a more unified user experience.

+*Note: sometimes WASM apps run slightly slower on Firefox on IOS mobile devices.
+If you notice a slight lag, try switching to a different browser.
+Firefox should run very well on desktop/computers.*

 ## Installation
 Prerequisites:
 * [.NET 9 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)